SchedMD/slurm-gcp/packer/README.md

 ## Usage

-Modify [example.pkvars.hcl](./example.pkrvars.hcl) with required and desired values.
+Modify [example.pkrvars.hcl](./example.pkrvars.hcl) with required and desired values.

 Then perform the following commands on the
 [packer project](../docs/glossary.md#packer-project) root directory:

 - `packer init .` to get the plugins
-- `packer validate -var-file=example.pkr.hcl .` to validate the configuration
+- `packer validate -var-file=example.pkrvars.hcl .` to validate the
+  configuration
-- `packer build -var-file=example.pkr.hcl .` to run the image build process
+- `packer build -var-file=example.pkrvars.hcl .` to run the image build process

 ## Dependencies